Parallelized Autoregressive Visual Generation: Conclusion

 \section{Conclusion}

-We propose Parallelized Autoregressive Visual Generation (\our), a simple yet effective approach that enables efficient parallel generation while preserving the advantages of autoregressive modeling.
+We propose PAR, a noval autoregressive visual generation approach that enables efficient parallel generation while preserving the advantages of autoregressive modeling.
 Our key finding is that the feasibility of parallel generation depends on token dependencies - tokens with weak dependencies can be generated in parallel while strongly dependent tokens lead to inconsistent results.
 Based on this insight, our \our organizes tokens based on their dependency strengths rather than spatial proximity.
-The effectiveness of our approach across different visual domains validates this token dependency-based strategy for efficient autoregressive visual generation.
+The effectiveness of our approach across different visual domains validates this strategy for efficient autoregressive visual generation.
 We hope our work can inspire future research on visual generation and other sequence prediction tasks.